karolina269/food-divider/README.md

 ## To Do

-- frontend: weight units, ManageDinersModal - multiple forms, navigation, tooltips, ux refinement, rwd
+- frontend: tooltips, ux refinement, rwd
 - frontend-mobile
 - auth0 ?